How To Buy Carpet and Avoid Scams

-A. The recycled plastic carpet you mentioned is made of polyester the worst fiber to make carpet from because it mats down in a hurry, especially in medium to heavy foot traffic applications.
+The recycled plastic carpet you mentioned is made of PET Polyester and is the worst fiber to make carpet from because it mats down in a hurry, especially in medium to heavy foot traffic applications.

 Q. Is there a difference in the materials that carpet is made of?
 Like some are 100% polyester and some 100% nylon?
 Does it all wear the same, is one better than the other?

 Yes there is a big difference between fibers.
 Selecting the right Carpet Fiber is one of the most important aspects in selecting the right carpet for your home.
 Read about Carpet Fibers

 Q. We just began shopping for new carpet for our den and hallways.
 We have 4 kids, 2 2 and under and the salesman tried to sell us wool. is nylon better for a high traffic area for a large family?